 Clinical Rotations: Inpatient

-- Inpatient Pulmonary Consultation Service / Critical Care Medicine at VAMC: Six months of training occurs on the inpatient pulmonary consultation service at the Veterans Administration Medical Center in White River Junction, VT.
-The VAMC also affords fellows the opportunity to supervise housestaff in a 7-bed combined medical-surgical intensive care unit, while simultaneously affording numerous opportunities for both inpatient and outpatient procedures.
+- Inpatient Pulmonary Consultation Service / Critical Care Medicine at VAMC: Five months of training occurs at the Veterans Administration Medical Center in White River Junction, VT.
+The VAMC also affords fellows the opportunity to supervise house staff in a 7-bed combined medical-surgical intensive care unit, while simultaneously affording opportunities for both inpatient and outpatient consultations and procedures.